jpodeszwik/blog/src/pages/adventure-with-rust/index.md

 ## Rust

 Rust is an object oriented programming language with support for functional programming.
 It is fast - [in some benchmarks even faster than C](https://benchmarksgame-team.pages.debian.net/benchmarksgame/faster/rust.html).
 It's compiler is sometimes annoying, but it guarantees memory and thread safety.
 Rust doesn't use __Garbage Collector__ to for memory management.
-Instead it uses kind of __Scope-based resource management__ to reclaim memory, which makes it more deterministic than in languages using Garbbage Collection.
+Instead it uses kind of __Scope-based resource management__ to reclaim memory, which makes it more deterministic than in languages using Garbage Collection.

 In my opinion Rust has __steep learning curve__.
-Even exeperienced developers have to fight with it's compiler from time to time.
+Even experienced developers have to fight with it's compiler from time to time.
 However Rust was 3 times in a row __#1__ most loved programming language in Stack overflow developer surveys.

 ## Solution